 This recipe makes 2 wine bottles of cordial – or about 6 cups (1.5 litres)

 (One bottle to keep and one to give away.)
+It will keep, refrigerated, for up to 1 month.

 To dilute the cordial for serving, play around with the taste ratios you prefer.
 I like to mix about equal amounts of cordial with sparkling water over ice to make a drink cocktail, or 1 part cordial to two or three parts chilled tap water to make a summer rhubarb-ade (either in a pitcher or glass), or a small splash into a tall glass of ice-water for a light flavoured-water refresher.